All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Peptide Craze: Where Science, Law, and the FDA Collide

-Dr. Alex Tatem walks through the tangled intersection of peptide science, legal status, and FDA regulation in a way that actually makes sense of a confusing landscape.
+Dr. Alex Tatem walks through the tangled intersection of peptide science, legal status, and FDA regulation in a way that actually makes sense of a confusing space.
 If you have tried to buy peptides, you have probably noticed that the rules seem to change constantly, that some compounds are available one month and restricted the next, and that the language around legality is deliberately vague.
 This video clears up why.

 The peptide market grew from a niche biohacking interest to a mainstream health trend faster than regulators could respond.
 Compounds that were quietly used by a few thousand people in 2019 are now being purchased by hundreds of thousands.
 That explosive growth attracted both legitimate clinical interest and the kind of unregulated commercial activity that gets the FDA is attention.